RyanClementsHax/notes/cloud/aws/billing.md

 - can even do that with api calls
 - cloud trail logs from individual accounts can be aggregated into a single s3 bucket in the master account
 - reports are only stored in the master account's s3
+- does not let you manage your organization's payment methods
+- can manage control to multiple aws services

 ## Pricing model
 - pay as you go